 5 tips for implementing cannabis delivery

-If you are thinking about starting delivery, consider these five best practices to help you run a successful delivery operation that positively impacts your bottom line and keeps your consumers coming back for more.
+If you are thinking about starting a marijuana delivery service, consider these five best practices to help you run a successful delivery operation that positively impacts your bottom line and keeps your consumers coming back for more.

 1. Develop a strategy for incremental sales growth